mishe-schemmann/thingforward-io-site/source/blog/2016-11-22-getting-started-with-platformio-and-esp8266.html.markdown

 =========================================================================== [SUCCESS] Took 2.20 seconds
 ```

-That was successful, and if left us with a compiled firmware binary in `.pioenvs/nodemcu`.
+That was successful, and it provided us with a compiled firmware binary in `.pioenvs/nodemcu`.

-To the run command, the `--target` (or `-t`) parameter is important, as it controls behaviour within the make process.
+The `--target` (or `-t`) parameter is important for the run command, as it controls behaviour within the make process.
 To clean, use

 ```bash